Calsign/APDE/README.md

  - ZipSigner, Android library that zipaligns the APK and also signs it with a debug certificate

 Upon completion of this build sequence, the sketch is launched.
 For those interested, the build process is located in the `build()` method of `com.calsignlabs.apde.build.Build.java`.

+Libraries are dexed during the installation process to speed up build times.

 How to Build
 ------------